 Testing the strength of evidence FOR Impact (TestE)

-HR&S has developed a practical strategy for assessing if outcome and impact have been reached.
+HR&S has developed a management strategy for the assessment of if outcome and sustainable impact have been reached.
 The strategy is based on evidence and is called TestE (Testing the strength of Evidence).
-We compile evidence for each expected outcome and each expected impact and use scientific evaluation methods including control, randomization, quantitative statistics, qualitative probability assessment, and contribution tracing.
+We compile evidence for each expected outcome and each expected sustainable impact and use scientific evaluation methods including control, randomization, quantitative statistics, qualitative probability assessment, and contribution tracing.

 The strongest cases use multiple forms of evidence, some addressing the weaknesses of others.
-Reported effects should be plausible as outcomes of the programme activities and consistent with the strategy for change and the observations compiled as evidence should be easier to reconcile with the programme’s claims than with other possible explanations.
+Reported effects should be plausible as outcomes of the programme activities and consistent with our management strategy ROPE and the observations compiled as evidence should be easier to reconcile with the programme’s claims than with other possible explanations.
 It is of no importance whether an outcome was achieved or not, this is plain testing of evidence without bias.
-Lessons learned on lack of outcome is as important.
+Lessons learned on lack of outcome is as important and give rise to reflections and informed decisions.

 Measuring Change & Sustainability